cscart/docs/en/user_guide/shipping_and_taxes/locations/country_location.rst

    .. important::

-       If a country has states, provinces, or counties in the right box, make sure to add them to the left box.
-If you add country and one of its administrative territorial entity, then another entities won't be considered a part of this rate area.
-If a country does not have any administrative territorial entities, leave the left box in the **States** section empty.
+       You don't have to add the country's states, provinces, or counties from the right box.
+But if you do add any of them, then those you don't add won't be a part of the rate area.

-	   But if the country has any administrative territorial entities, and the list of **States** on the left is empty, then the delivery calculation will be based on the rate area of the country in which client's **State** is located.

 #.
 Leave the boxes on the left in other sections empty.